ECON / APEC / PPE Plan Details

 Important Dates and Information

-- July 11-July 29 (2016-17): Course Selection on SOLUS according to year and time appointment start time (you can continue to access registration to the end of the course selection dates).
+- July (2018-19): Course Selection on SOLUS according to year and time appointment start time (you can continue to access registration to the end of the course selection dates).

 - Automatic admission into economics plans requires a grade of C in first year ECON and overall GPA above 1.9.
 Pending students only require a pass in first year ECON and overall GPA of 0.7.
 To be considered for admission into the PPE plan students must have at least a B- in first year ECON, a cumulative GPA above 1.9 and completion of the prerequisites for PPEC 200.